 This feature is a concrete retaining wall which located at the east of the Site facing the Robinson Road.
 Stage 2 Study was carried out in 1991, the study report concluded that the feature is up to standard.
 The portion of features (sub-division 1) within the Site would be entirely removed to suit the proposed development.
 For the portion of feature outside the Site (sub-division 2), the stability of the modified feature would be checked in complying with the current standard or guidance in detailed design stage.
-The effect on the feature due to proposed temporary and permanent works would be further studied in detailed design stage in order to avoid collision between existing soil nails of the feature and proposed pile wall.
+The effect on the feature due to proposed temporary and permanent works would be assessed in detailed design stage.
+Location of proposed pile wall would be further studied in detailed design stage in order to avoid collision between existing soil nails of the feature and proposed pile wall.
 Precautionary measures will be proposed if required.